mhlassoued/Asynch-My-Lib/README.md

 So let's "Asynchrnise" your Library!

-Theproject is based on one Library case (example).
+The project is based on one Library case (example).
 But i beleive that can be extended to Asynchronise and manage all used JavaScript libraries in one place...

 How to configure, how to use?